-The EPA Audit Policy (PDF), (11 pp, 262K, About pdf) formally titled “Incentives for Self-Policing: Discovery, Disclosure, Correction and Prevention of Violations,” safeguards human health and the environment by providing several major incentives for regulated entities to voluntarily come into compliance with federal environmental laws and regulations.
+The EPA Audit Policy (April 2000) 65 FR 19,618 (04/11/00), formally titled “Incentives for Self- Policing: Discovery, Disclosure, Correction and Prevention of Violations,” safeguards human health and the environment by providing several major incentives for regulated entities to voluntarily discover and fix violations of federal environmental laws and regulations.

-Summary of Incentives: Significant penalty reductions.
-Civil penalties under the environmental laws generally have two components, an amount assessed based upon the severity or “gravity” of the violation, and the amount of economic benefit a violator received from failing to comply with the law.
+Significant penalty reductions.
+Civil penalties under the environmental laws generally have two components: (1) an amount assessed based upon the severity or “gravity” of the violation; and (2) an amount assessed to recapture the economic benefit a violator received from failing to comply with the law.

-- No gravity-based penalties if all nine of the Policy’s conditions are met.
+- Reduction of 100% of gravity-based penalties if all nine of the Policy’s conditions are met.
 EPA retains its discretion to collect any economic benefit that may have been realized as a result of noncompliance.

 - Reduction of gravity-based penalties by 75% where the disclosing entity meets all of the Policy’s conditions except detection of the violation through a systematic discovery process.

 No recommendation for criminal prosecution for entities that disclose criminal violations if all of the applicable conditions under the Policy are met.
 “Systematic discovery” is not a requirement for eligibility for this incentive, although the entity must be acting in good faith and adopt a systematic approach to preventing recurring violations.
 Refer to the Audit Policy for a complete discussion of issues relating to disclosure of criminal violations.

 No routine requests for audit reports.
 EPA reaffirms its Environmental Auditing Policy Statement, in effect since 1986, to refrain from routine requests for audit reports. (i.e., EPA has not and will not routinely request copies of audit reports to trigger enforcement investigations.